|Edition: ||UK (hardback)|

 |Released: ||November 2015|

 |Publisher: ||Miwk Publishing|

 Robert Banks Stewart is one of Britain’s most legendary writer/producers.

-Credited with breaking the mould of early UK thriller dramas with ground-breaking series like Shoestring and Bergerac, he purposely set them away from the usual easy, endlessly grim metropolitan street backgrounds derived from BBC Radio, instead exploiting different locations — like the West Country and the Channel Island of Jersey.
-He also cleverly cast new actors such as John Nettles, Trevor Eve, Greta Scaachi and Catherine Zeta-Jones, rather than established stars, whilst also featuring film veterans like Terence Alexander and Michael Medwin in regular roles.
+Credited with breaking the mould of early UK thrillers with ground-breaking series such as Shoestring and Bergerac, he purposely set them away from the usual easy, endlessly grim metropolitan street backgrounds derived from BBC Radio, instead exploiting different locations — like the West Country and the Channel Island of Jersey.
+He also cleverly cast new actors such as John Nettles, Trevor Eve, Greta Scaachi and Catherine Zeta-Jones, rather than established stars.
+However, he also featured film veterans like Terence Alexander and Michael Medwin in regular roles.

 Writing, adapting and producing — with what was called ‘the touch’ — Robert Banks Stewart was also responsible for many more hit television series, among them the initial productions of The Darling Buds of May and Lovejoy.

 As a writer, he provided scripts for The Avengers, Doctor Who, The Sweeney, Public Eye, Dr Finlay’s Casebook and many others.